History

 September 1988

-Dr. Berns teaches a course on biophotonics with 10-15 students enrolled each quarter.
-Ten years later, approximately 100 students enroll in the class per quarter.
+Dr. Berns initially teaches a biophotonics course with 10-15 students enrolled each quarter.
+Ten years later, enrollment grew significantly with approximately 100 students participating each quarter, reflecting the increasing and importance of the field.

 • 1990s